kubecost/docs/auto-request-sizing.md

     --set clusterController.enabled=true
 ```

 > **Note**: This setup will only provide functionality for continuous request right-sizing.
-For 1-click right-sizing and automated cluster scaledown functionality, follow the corresponding setup for your cloud service provider on the [Cluster Controller](https://github.com/kubecost/docs/blob/main/controller.md) page to create a provider key.
+For 1-click right-sizing and automated cluster scaledown functionality, follow the setup for your corresponding Kubernetes service (GKE or EKS) on the [Cluster Controller](https://github.com/kubecost/docs/blob/main/controller.md) page to create a provider key.

 ## Usage